-- 3. Based on the progress and key lessons, what actions and policy options could significantly accelerate progress on SDG 16?
+- 1. At the midway point in the implementation of the 2030 Agenda, what has been the progress made on the targets of SDG 16?
+Which targets have seen the most progress and the most significant setbacks? - 2.
+What are the main challenges, obstacles and opportunities facing relevant actors in different SDG 16 target areas, including in the context of multiple crises? - 3.
+Based on the progress and key lessons, what actions and policy options could significantly accelerate progress on SDG 16?
 How can the necessary political will be generated for these changes? - 4.
-How could governments and other stakeholders effectively leverage interlinkages of SDG 16 with the other SDGs to accelerate implementation of the 2030 Agenda?
-What are the most promising initiatives in different contexts? - 5.
-What strategies can be implemented to achieve universal digital connectivity, and how can this contribute to the achievement of SDG 16?
+How could governments and other stakeholders effectively leverage interlinkages of SDG 16 with the other SDGs to accelerate implementation of the 2030 Agenda? - 5.
+What strategies can be implemented to achieve universal and meaningful connectivity, and how can this contribute to the achievement of SDG 16?
 How can the responsible use of digital technologies be harnessed to ensure advancements in peace, justice, and inclusive societies?
-What types of protections and regulation would need to be in place to avoid negative impacts of digital technologies on security, justice, governance, and human rights, including child rights and equal participation, and the human right to a healthy, clean and sustainable environment? - 6.
-What approaches could be put in place to maximize synergies among SDGs 7, 13 and 16 to ensure a just and fair transition to clean energy and minimize risks of increased societal fractures and political instability?
-How can the rule of law be applied to address the drivers of environmental challenges?
-What solutions can leverage the intersectionality of social and environmental justice? - 7.
+What types of protections and regulation would need to be in place to avoid negative impacts of digital technologies on security, justice, governance, and human rights, including child rights and equal participation, and the human right to a healthy, clean and sustainable environment?

+- 6. What approaches could be put in place to maximize synergies among SDGs 7, 13 and 16 to ensure a just and fair transition and minimize risks of increased societal fractures and political instability?
+What do the trends in relation to the rule of law in environmental matters point to in addressing the drivers of environmental challenges and advancing the recognition of the intersectionality of social and environmental justice? - 7.
 What steps could countries take to ensure adequate financing and capacity development in different areas of SDG 16?
 How can international cooperation be strengthened to support these efforts?
-What actions can be taken to fill the financing gaps for women and youth-led initiatives and youth organizations and to ensure their full, equal and meaningful participation in peacebuilding at all levels? - 8.
+What actions can be taken to fill the financing gaps for youth-led initiatives and youth organizations and to ensure their full, equal and meaningful participation in peacebuilding at all levels? - 8.
 What measures can be implemented to enhance monitoring of SDG 16 implementation and increase the availability of relevant data at all levels?
 How can countries be convinced of the importance of disaggregated data to measure progress towards equal access to justice for all?